Address9900 Stoneybrook Dr

 The Washington D.C.
 Temple is one of five temples featuring an angel Moroni statue holding the gold plates.
 (The other four temples are the Los Angeles California Temple, Jordan River Utah Temple, Seattle Washington Temple, and México City México Temple.)

 Avard T. Fairbanks was one of nine sculptors who presented models for the Washington D.C.
 Temple angel Moroni.
 The 18-foot tall statue was cast in bronze, then covered with gold leaf.
 Moroni holds the gold plates in his left hand and a trumpet in his right.
 Fifteen-foot replicas of the statue were used on the Jordan River Utah Temple, Seattle Washington Temple, and México City México Temple.

 Under the general direction of Church Architect Emil B. Fetzer, four architects collaborated on the design for the Washington D.C.
 Temple: Fred L. Markham, Henry P. Fetzer, Harold K. Beecher, and Keith W. Wilcox.
 Of the many design concepts submitted to the First Presidency, Brother Wilcox's design was selected.

 The exterior of the Washington D.C.
 Temple is faced in white Alabama marble, symbolizing purity and enlightenment, which is shaved to 5/8 of an inch in some areas to allow a soft glow of sunlight to pass into the interior during the day.

 Beautiful stained glass runs the length of the end towers of the Washington D.C.
 Temple with rich, vibrant reds and oranges giving way to more translucent blues and violets and finally white.
 The windows represent the unbroken progress toward the divine available in the gospel and the purity that enters one's life as he rises above earthly cares and reaches heavenward.

 Eight bronze medallions—symbolizing creation, mortality, and the degrees of glory—are featured on both the gates and the doors of the Washington D.C.
 Temple.
-Latter-day Saint sculptor Franz Johansen depicted the Big Dipper and North Star, the earth, the planets, the moon, the stars, the sun, concentric circles representing eternity, and seven concentric pentagons representing the seven dispensations.
+Sculptor Franz Johansen, a member of the Church, depicted the Big Dipper and North Star, the earth, the planets, the moon, the stars, the sun, concentric circles representing eternity, and seven concentric pentagons representing the seven dispensations.